Updates on rapid sequence intubation from Australian HEMS

+Advanced airway management is a fundamental component of advanced pre-hospital care.
+What are the main factors for the decision of performing intubation?

-Advanced airway management including rapid sequence intubation (RSI) is a fundamental component of advanced prehospital care.
+Advanced airway management, including emergency anaesthesia, is a fundamental component of advanced pre-hospital care.
 Securing airway patency and protection is an essential skill in caring for the multiply injured patient.
-It maximises oxygenation of critically injured patients, enables their safe transport to hospital, facilitates neuroprotection as well as rapid in-hospital investigation and definitive care.
+It maximises oxygenation of critically injured patients, enables their safe transport to a hospital, facilitates neuroprotection as well as rapid in-hospital investigation and surgical care.

-The extra time spent on scene securing an airway (even by skilled clinicians) is one of the greatest controversies in prehospital care.
-This time is often offset by the time saved during the transport and in-hospital phases of resuscitation as long as it is performed safely and expeditiously.
-Prehospital RSI scene times of less than 20min are achievable and should be the target during training.
+The extra time spent on scene securing an airway (even by skilled clinicians) is one of the greatest controversies in pre-hospital care.
+The time spent managing the airway is offset by the time saved during the transport and in-hospital phases of resuscitation as long as it is performed safely and expeditiously.
+Pre-hospital emergency anaesthesia scene times of less than 20min are achievable and should be the target during training.

-Prehospital RSI is potentially more risky than in-hospital RSI because of the difficulties of the prehospital environment and therefore every effort must be made to ensure the safety of the procedure.
+Pre-hospital emergency anaesthesia is potentially riskier than in-hospital general anaesthesia because of the challenges presented by the pre-hospital environment and therefore every effort must be made to ensure the safety of the procedure.
 In aviation and military settings it is well accepted, that the higher the acuity of the situation, the greater the need to remove individual procedural preference and the greater the need to adhere to a standard operating procedure.